Do you know the difference between wired and wireless headsets? (No prizes for saying, "only one has a wire!")

 6. Compatibility and Connectivity

-As technology evolves, many devices are ditching the 3.5 mm headphone jack.
-For many years, this stalwart was the universal standard for audio devices.
+For many years the 3.5mm headphone jack was king.
 But as Bluetooth improves, wireless headsets are a more attractive option than they were a decade ago.

-Wired headsets rely on your cable being compatible with the device port.
+Wired headsets need to be compatible with the device port.
 If they’re not a fit, you have to buy adaptors.
-On the other hand, wireless headsets can use Bluetooth to connect to almost any modern device, be it a smartphone, computer, or TV.
+Wireless Bluetooth headsets can connect to almost any Bluetooth device, be it a smartphone, computer, or TV.

 The one potential issue for wireless headsets is the matter of connectivity.
 Audio codecs are special algorithms that encode, compress, and decode audio data—an integral aspect of wireless transmissions.
 Without the correct codecs, you can lose audio data, and the audio quality will suffer.